Skip to main content

 Do not promise optimization outcomes without a baseline.
 Capture current behavior first - profiling signal, benchmark setup, and current resource/cost footprint, then test one meaningful change at a time so cause and effect stay clear.

-Keep live market or performance claims provisional until you verify them.
-Add current benchmark example after verification.
+Keep live market or performance claims provisional until you have a verified benchmark example.

 Also account for silicon-side constraints at very small geometries: tunneling, leakage, heat, and energy effects can reduce how much "free" improvement you can assume from scaling alone.
 For context, the Berkeley source points to public scaling-trend data.